Category Archives: Senior Life Style

 Senior Nomads Living in AirBNB’s

-For many seniors this is a dream they may never follow.
-For one reason or another, seniors may not have the money, they may find it too risky or they may be afraid to travel to other locations.
+For many seniors, this is a dream they may never follow.
+For one reason or another, seniors may not have the money, they may find it too risky, or they may be afraid to travel to other locations.
 Like exercise, you cannot run a marathon without training for it.
-Travelling and staying in air bnb’s should start small and gradually increase as you become more comfortable with the approach.
+Traveling and staying in airbnb’s should start small and gradually increase as you become more comfortable with the approach.

-We have recently stayed in an AirBNB in Montreal Canada.
-It is located in the plateau area near Laurier St, close to restaurants and shopping.
+We recently stayed in an Airbnb in Montreal, Canada.
+It is located in the plateau area near Laurier St, near restaurants and shopping.
 A beautiful treed street within a block of everything you might need.
-A grocery store, drug store, local coffee shops, liquor store, and restaurants.
+A grocery store, drug store, local coffee shop, liquor store, and restaurants.
 The metro is only a 5-minute walk.
 Visitors can travel all over the city.

-Montreal, like many cities is a bike friendly city and of course you can rent bikes on the street.
-There is a bike rental location just around the corner.
+Like many cities, Montreal is bike-friendly.
+Of course, you can rent bikes on the street, and there is a bike rental location just around the corner.

 For more posts about lifestyle and senior living, click here.